jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 ![New Project](assets/alteryx-cpp-function/create-project.jpg)

 This will take a few seconds to create the project.
 Next, configure the project.
 Alteryx is 64-bit (since v11 there hasn't been a [32-bit version](https://www.alteryx.com/support-32-bit-windows-systems)) - so first I remove 'x86' from the list.
-Go to *Build* and then *Configuration Manager*, select the drop down in *Active Solution Platform* and go to *Edit*.
+Go to *Build* and then *Configuration Manager*, select the drop-down in *Active Solution Platform* and go to *Edit*.

 ![Configuration Manager](assets/alteryx-cpp-function/configuration-manager.jpg)